namesys-eth/ccip2-eth-resources/docs/STEALTH.md

 ### STEP 3b: SENDING STEALTH PAYMENTS

 Let's now go through how one can pay privately using NameSys.
-To begin, enter the ENS of the person you are supposed to be sending private payment to and click on `DECRYPT`.
+To begin, enter the ENS of the receiver of private payment and click on `DECRYPT`.

 &nbsp;
 <img src="https://raw.githubusercontent.com/namesys-eth/ccip2-eth-resources/main/graphics/guide/Decrypt.png" width="500">